telerik/teststudio-docs/docs/features/scheduling-test-runs/multiple-machines-scheduling-setup/create-execution-server.md

 When the *'Reconnect to Console on Disconnect'* feature is enabled, Test Studio will try to reconnect your disconnected session to the local console session, regaining access to the GUI.

-> __Note:__ When your session gets connected to the local console session, if there is a physical monitor, attached to the Windows machine, your session will be displayed on it.
+> __Note!__ When your session gets connected to the local console session, if there is a physical monitor, attached to the Windows machine, your session will be displayed on it.
 If there is another user, that has physical access to the machine, they will be able to view your screen or interact with it.
 This could be a security issue, so please consider carefully if that is acceptable for your organization before using the feature.</br>

-> __Note:__ This feature will not have effect if you keep your Remote Desktop Connection session open, but minimized.
+> __Note!__ This feature will not have effect if you keep your Remote Desktop Connection session open, but minimized.
 You can see <a href="/knowledge-base/test-execution-kb/minimized-rdc" target="_blank">this article</a> for information on handling this case.

 ### Change Console Resolution